Skip to content

 A monumental variation form for solo violin, inspired by the Chaconne from Bach's Partita No. 2 in D minor.

-Structure: Built over a repeating harmonic progression (typically 4 or 8 bars), the chaconne unfolds as a series of variations that explore every expressive possibility of the instrument.
-Multiple implied voices — chordal writing, arpeggiated passages, and single-line melodies — create a symphonic texture on a solo instrument.
+Structure: Built over a repeating ground-bass harmonic cycle in 3/4, the chaconne unfolds as a series of variations that explore every expressive possibility of the instrument.
+The two-voice texture pairs the ground bass with an increasingly elaborate upper line.

 • Default instrument: Violin